gozwei/Marcin-Polkowski-Miscellaneous-Codes/2017_Python_C++/README.md

 This example shows how to speed up Python execution by moving calculation into c++ code.

-Probelm used is fairly simple: we take list of `N=1000` numbers and calculate how many sets of three numbers out of this list have sum smaller than `treshold = 10e-8`.
-We go brutforce.
+Problem used is fairly simple: we take list of `N=1000` numbers and calculate how many sets of three numbers out of this list have sum smaller than `threshold = 10e-8`.
+We go brut force.

 To compile C++ code run:
 ```